 Looking for a wireless microphone for iPhone?
-Here is how to use a wireless mic with an iPhone.
+Here is how to make any wireless mic work with an iPhone.

 Recently, a friend asked me how he could use an external microphone on his iPhone to shoot video.

 The basic reason for using an external/3rd-party mic is pretty easy, since any number of companies now have good mics available specifically for iPhone/iPad use (like the Zoom iQ6, the Rode iXY, and the Blue Mikey Digital, to name a few).

 All those companies, however, assume you will be close to the mic, using it as a mobile field recorder or in the studio to record music.